Why do you need lye to make soap? (FAQS)

 Want to learn more about making your own soap?

-For natural soap recipes, tutorials and inspiration, along with access to my private Facebook support group, be sure to check out my Natural Soap Making Ebook Collection:
+For natural soap recipes, tutorials and inspiration, be sure to check out my Natural Soap Making Ebook Collection:

 The information on this site is for idea-sharing only.
 While this site does its best to provide useful information, any reliance you place on such information is strictly at your own risk and not a substitute for medical, legal, or any other professional advice of any kind.